Tjarliman/RAP-Part-2/README.md

 - Open the class, and copy and paste the code in ZBP_TJ_I_FIDOCI_U.txt into it.
 - Dont forget to check if there are any lines with error, try to solve that error, if required change the entity name to your own name.
 - Active it

+If everything OK, we can try to Preview our OData service, and you will notice some differences with previous one.
+Can you spot the differences?